LucasPasquevich/Data-Science-Algorithms/README.md

 - Linear Regresion (S-PLUS): Is a regression proyect to predict galaxys redshifts.
 Here I use a classical Linear Regression and a Random Forest Regression algorithm.

+- Santander Customer Transaction Prediction: In this project I applied boosting techniques (Ensemble, Random Rorest, Ada boosting, Gradient boosting, XBG and Ada Boosting), balancing with imbalanced learn, and LIME for feature analysis.
+I am going to work with a dataset provided in Kaggle by "Banco Santander", where they describe the dataset as:
+"You are provided with an anonymized dataset containing numeric feature variables, the binary target column, and a string ID_code column.
+The task is to predict the value of target column in the test set."
+Was uploaded as a competition on the site 4 years ago: "In this challenge, we invite Kagglers to help us identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.
+The data provided for this competition has the same structure as the real data we have available to solve this problem".